 Install Inrush Current Limiter.
 This prevents stressing the vacuum tubes when the power is first turned on extending the life and reliability of the electronics in the radio.

-Replace any frayed or damaged wiring.
+Replace frayed or damaged wiring outside of the chassis for safety.
 I have found that most radios of this age have damaged speaker wiring and sometimes the grid cap wires on the top of the chassis.
 These are replaced with a cloth covered wire to maintain the original look.

 Rebuild pilot light holder.
 They are generally melted and not working.